vedadehhc/pandemic-simulator/README.md

 # Pandemic Simulator
 This app was initially released in April 2020 via web and Android app in response to the COVID-19 pandemic.
 It has been relocated to this GitHub repository as of August 2023 for longevity.
-The source code will be added soon for those who are interested.
+The source code has also been added for those who are interested.

 You can access the web app [here](build/PandemicSimulator.html).
 The simulator is also available for download on Android [here](https://play.google.com/store/apps/details?id=com.madmobileapps.PandemicSimulator).